heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 The HEIG-VD recommends Windows for your studies.
 This is mostly because other departments heavily rely on Windows-only products.
 From my experience, developing on Windows can be more difficult than Linux or macOS.

 Linux and macOS are much more supported in the software development world.
-If you can, I recommend you to try a Linux distribution (Ubuntu or Debian) for this course, either baremetal or in Windows Subsystem for Linux (WSL).
+If you can, we recommend you to try a Linux distribution (Ubuntu or Debian) for this course, either baremetal or in Windows Subsystem for Linux (WSL).
 It will be useful in your future to have a bit of experience with it as well.

 ## _"I'm a embedded/network/security/data science engineer, why do I have this course?"_